shoaibakht34-wq/URL_SHORTENER/README.md

 ---

+## 🗄️ Database & Backend Services

+- Used Supabase as a managed PostgreSQL database service
+- Enabled scalable and cloud-based data storage
+- Optimized database queries for fast URL lookup and redirection
+- Integrated backend APIs with cloud database for real-time operations

+---

 ## ⚙️ How It Works

 1. User submits a long URL
 2. Backend generates a unique short code
-3. Short URL is stored in the database
+3. Short URL is stored in Supabase database
 4. When accessed, backend fetches original URL
 5. User is redirected instantly

 ---

 ## 🔐 Authentication

 - Implemented JWT-based authentication
-- Secure API endpoints using Spring Security
+- Secured API endpoints using Spring Security
 - Stateless session management

 ---